sage-code/maj/alphabet.md

 * Letter `h` can be used after `c` to make sound `t͡ʃ` like in word: `peach`.
 * Letter `h` can be used after `s` to make sound `ʃ` like in word: `she`.

-This convention is used only in names and foreign words that must be inclused in "...".
+This convention is used only in names and foreign words that must be included in quotes "...".

 ## English phonetic